 Prior to joining the council in 1993, Hartle served for six years as education staff director for the Senate Committee on Labor and Human Resources, then chaired by Sen. Edward M. Kennedy.
 Prior to 1987, Hartle was director of social policy studies and resident fellow at the American Enterprise Institute, and a research scientist at the Educational Testing Service.
 Hartle has authored or co-authored numerous articles, books, and national studies and contributes regular book reviews to The Christian Science Monitor.

 Hartle received a doctorate in public policy from The George Washington University (DC), a masters in public administration from the Maxwell School at Syracuse University (NY) and a bachelor’s degree in history (summa cum laude) from Hiram College (OH).
 He was awarded an honorary doctor of laws degree by Northeastern University (MA).
-He is a member of Phi Beta Kappa, the Garfield Society at Hiram College and the Hiram College Athletic Hall of Fame.
+He has received the Hiram College Alumni Achievement Award, and has been inducted into the Hiram College Athletic Hall of Fame.
+He is a member of Phi Beta Kappa.